malcolmswaine/LongRunningTasksSimulation/README.md

 Overview
 ========================

-This project simulates a long running saver task.
+This project simulates a long running server task.

-The client is exoected to stay updated realtime as the task progresses and allow the user to cancel the task on the server gracefully while is is running
+The client is expected to stay updated realtime using sockets, and as the task progresses are allow to cancel the task on the server gracefully.

+If the client is disconnected, then they should be informed and the app should attempt to reconnect when the server is available.

+The server jobs are persisted in and run in hangfire.

 # Run this project in containers